broninx/rsc_iota_imp/contracts/bet/README.md

 #### Initialization

 In Move, the [init](https://docs.iota.org/developer/iota-101/move-overview/init) function plays a critical role during the module's lifecycle, executing only once at the moment of module publication.
+To ensure proper usage, the init function must conform to specific criteria:
+- **Function Name**: The function must be named init.
+- **Parameter List**: The last parameter must be of type &mut TxContext or &TxContext(in [TxContext struct](https://docs.iota.org/references/framework/testnet/iota-framework/tx_context#0x2_tx_context_TxContext) are stored all inforations about the transaction currently being executed).
+- **Return Values**: The function must not return any values.
+- **Visibility**: The function should be private.
+- **Optional Parameter**: The parameter list may optionally begin by accepting the module's [one-time witness](https://docs.iota.org/developer/iota-101/move-overview/one-time-witness) by value.

 ```move
 fun init (ctx: &mut TxContext){